 Types of Catalytic Converters

 There are two main types of catalytic converter fits in the United States.
 There are also two main types of emission standards.
-Depending on which type of catalytic converter you choose, your costs could vary.
+Your costs could vary depending on which type of catalytic converter you choose.

 Catalytic Converter Fit Types

-Direct-Fit: Direct-fit catalytic converters are specially designed for your specific make, model, and year of vehicle.
-They’re easy to install, but they tend to be more expensive and harder to obtain.
+Direct-Fit: Direct-fit catalytic converters are specially designed for your specific vehicle’s make, model, and year.
+They’re easy to install but tend to be more expensive and harder to obtain.

-Universal Fit: Universal fit catalytic converters fit any vehicle, but they take more work to install.
+Universal Fit: Universal fit catalytic converters fit any vehicle but take more work to install.
 The parts tend to be cheaper, although you may pay higher labor costs.